wazuh/wazuh/README.md

 ## Wazuh Open Source modules and contributions

 Wazuh team is currently supporting OSSEC enterprise users, and decided to develop and publish additional modules as a way to contribute back to the Open Source community.
-Find below a list and description of these modules, that have been released under the terms of GPLv2 license.
+Find below a list and description of these modules:

 * [OSSEC Wazuh Ruleset](http://documentation.wazuh.com/en/latest/ossec_ruleset.html): Includes compliance mapping with PCI DSS v3.1, CIS and additional decoders and rules.
 Users can contribute to this rule set by submitting pull requests to our [Github repository](https://github.com/wazuh/ossec-rules).
 Our team will continue to maintain and update it periodically.